How Solar Power works for Homes

 We’ve put solar panels on the roofs of hundreds of homes, paying all the costs for materials, installation and maintenance ourselves which gives homeowners a supply of free electricity.

 The panels turn sunlight into an electrical current.
 The current flows into an inverter that converts it from DC electricity to AC electricity that can be used in the house.
-The electricity is fed into the consumer unit, and is used first to meet the home’s need.
-If the panels are producing less electricity than the home needs, some will be imported from the grid and charged for by the customer’s usual electricity supplier; if they produce more electricity than the home needs, some will be exported back to the grid.
+The electricity is fed into the consumer unit, and is used first to meet the home’s needs.
+If the panels are producing less electricity than the home needs, some will be imported from the grid and charged for by the customer’s usual electricity supplier; if the panels produce more electricity than the home needs, some will be exported back to the grid.

 Customers can get a third to a half of their electricity needs supplied from the solar panels, with most of the electricity produced in the middle of the day.

-Existing Solar Customers
+Information for Existing Solar Customers

 You should have a welcome pack sent by us when the system was first installed with summary information on how to use get the best from the solar panels and safety instructions for your electrician if you have work done at the house, as well as a copy of the lease over the roof space.